 Save money by purchasing only what you need the first time.
 Avoid costly mistakes by getting a free in-home assessment of your bathroom space by a professional.
 Assessments include measurements of the bathing space to make sure you’re getting the right size and door configuration.
 It also includes evaluating the entire bathroom area to make sure all pathways and doors accommodate your mobility needs.

 Brands like Ella’s Bubbles and Safe Step send professionals to your home to measure your bathroom and discuss options specific to your space.
 If you want to browse different brands at once, try going to your local home improvement store like Lowe’s to discuss options.
-You can also call and schedule a home evaluation with a Lowe’s Project Specialist at 866-284-4008 or fill out this online form to get a call from a local store.
+You can also call and schedule a home evaluation with a Lowe’s Project Specialist at 866-284-4008.
 If you prefer, you can compare different options on your own first by visiting online dealers like walkinbathtubs.org that sell reputable brands.

 If you’re not sure what you need to accommodate your mobility needs, also consider an evaluation by a physical or occupational therapist.
 You can find occupational therapists with home modification experience at the Home Modification Occupational Therapy Alliance.
 They can help you decide if a walk-in tub is best for you and what customizations are worth purchasing.
 Or they may offer alternatives that are more effective and affordable.